gsdenys/tic-tac-toe/README.md

-# Tic-Tac-Toe Smart Contract for AntelopeIO
+# Tic-Tac-Toe Smart Contract

->! _This is an implementation based on [EOSIO Development Tutorials](https://developers.eos.io/welcome/v2.1/tutorials/tic-tac-toe-game-smart-contract-single-node).
+> _This is an implementation based on [EOSIO Development Tutorials](https://developers.eos.io/welcome/v2.1/tutorials/tic-tac-toe-game-smart-contract-single-node).
 Navigete to the page to more details._

 This smart contract contains the tic-tac-toe game logic that runs over an AntelopeIO blockchain network.
 This version was concebed to runs over a single node, that means the players needs execute operation in the same network node.